Privacy Policy

 3. What we collect

 We group the data we touch into buckets.
-The Telemetry & Privacy page has the granular event-by-event breakdown for the app; this is the full picture across both the app and the site.
+This is the full picture across both the app and the site.

 BucketWhat it containsWho sees it